TheCommsChannel/instructions/digipeater-walkthrough.md

 ## Installing Direwolf

-To make the process as easy as possilbe, I've created a script that you can run that will install all of the prerequisites and direwolf.
+To make the process as easy as possible, I've created a script that you can run that will install all of the prerequisites and direwolf.

 ...to be continued